-Serving and Decanting Chateau Angelus with Wine and Food Pairings
+Serving Chateau Angelus with Wine and Food Pairings

 Chateau Angelus is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Angelus is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Logis de la Cadene has history in St. Emilion and having dined there, from personal experience, I can honestly say, it’s one of the top restaurants in all of Bordeaux as well.
 There is also a small, charming hotel, Logis de la Cadene owned by the de Bouard family that’s located in the St. Emilion village.

 Aside from their interests in Bordeaux, the de Bouard family also own vineyards in South Africa with Anwilka and Klein Constantia located in the Stellenbosch appellation.